jblaney1/An-Evaluation-of-Deep-Learning-Models-for-Classifying-Individual-Data-Instances-in-Time-Series/README.md

 Analysis specifically requested to determine if the models are still usable even when the accuracy is not on par with medical standards.
-More to the point, this file tests for model predictions for transitions where class breaks occur in the data regardless of the correct classification by the model.
+More to the point, this file tests for model predictions of transitions where class breaks occur in the data regardless of the correct classification by the model.
 This is to see if the models are identifying that a new class should be predicted even when they do not know if it is the correct class.